-- Environmental variability in pollutant loading and water quality data (i.e., collected water quality monitoring data, field sampling error, etc.); - Calibration and validation processes of the LDC modeling efforts, uncertainty in modeling outputs, and conservative assumptions made during the modeling efforts; and - MPCA's confidence in the BATHTUB model's performance during the development of TP TMDLs.
+- Uncertainties in the assumptions made for estimating internal loading rates and other assumptions used for calibrating the BATHTUB modeling efforts for each individual lake - Environmental variability in pollutant loading and water quality data (i.e., collected water quality monitoring data, field sampling error, etc.); and - Calibration and validation processes of the LDC modeling efforts, uncertainty in modeling outputs, and conservative assumptions made during the modeling efforts.

 Challenges associated with quantifying E. coli loads include the dynamics and complexity of bacteria in stream environments.
 Factors such as die-off and re-growth contribute to general uncertainty that makes quantifying stormwater bacteria loads particularly difficult.
-The MOS for the MRBAW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
+The MOS for the ULRLW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
 No rate of decay, or die-off rate of pathogen species, was used in the TMDL calculations or in the creation of load duration curves for E. coli.
 Bacteria have a limited capability of surviving outside their hosts, and normally a rate of decay would be incorporated.
 MPCA determined that it was more conservative to use the WQS (126 orgs/100 mL) and not to apply a rate of decay, which could result in a discharge limit greater than the WQS.